How local services are affected by the coronavirus pandemic

 Deaths will continue to be registered by telephone.
 Admission to the office will be by appointment only.
 Please see information regarding how to register a death during the coronavirus pandemic.

-Schools will remain open.
+Schools are open.
 Please see Achieving for Children for the latest information.

 The Council and Achieving for Children (AfC) are working closely with children with special educational needs, disabilities and complex health conditions and their families.
-More information.
+More information about SEN services.

 The Council and Transport for London (TfL) have made a number of changes in response to the COVID-19 pandemic, including making it compulsory to wear a face mask on all public transport.